SteveBarnett/Remixing/thinking/_posts/2022-12-14-relinquish-your-reaction-to-experience-and-simply-notice-it.md

 ---
 title: Relinquish your reaction to experience, and simply notice it.
-tags: experience mindfulness acceptance consciousness waking-up
+tags: experience mindfulness acceptance waking-up
 ---